nachiket-kumar/terraform-interview-notes/Readme.md

 }
 ```

-In this example, the azurerm_network_interface resource depends on both the azurerm_subnet and the azurerm_virtual_network resources, so Terraform will create those resources first, and then create the azurerm_network_interface resource.
+In this example, the `azurerm_network_interface` resource depends on both the azurerm_subnet and the azurerm_virtual_network resources, so Terraform will create those resources first, and then create the `azurerm_network_interface` resource.

 By declaring explicit dependencies, you can ensure that Terraform creates resources in the correct order, so that dependent resources are available before other resources that depend on them.
 This helps prevent errors or unexpected behavior when creating or modifying infrastructure, and makes it easier to manage and understand the relationship between resources.

 Overall, the use of explicit dependencies is a critical aspect of Terraform, as it helps ensure that resources are created and managed in the correct order and makes it easier to manage and understand the relationship between resources.
 https://learn.hashicorp.com/tutorials/terraform/dependencies

-15. You are using Terraform to deploy some cloud resources and have developed the following code.
+`15`.
+You are using Terraform to deploy some cloud resources and have developed the following code.
 However, you receive an error when trying to provision the resource.fixes the syntax of the Terraform code?
 Write the code which fixes the syntax of the Terraform code?

 ```hcl
     resource "aws_security_group" "vault_elb" {